vernj123/vimrc-config/README.md

-Copy of my vimrc file
+Copy of my vimrc file along with VIM cheatsheet/notes